nbeaver/why-linux-is-better/why-linux-is-better.rst

 -----------------------------

 On Windows, Ctrl-C will usually `copy an error message to the clipboard`_.
-Alternately, one can try to run the command from a terminal and log the output.
+Alternately, you can try to run the command from a terminal and log the output.

+..
+TODO: Using the informal you here seems to be the only option.
+   Everything else I can think of is too awkwardly phrased.

 .. _copy an error message to the clipboard: http://weblogs.asp.net/chuckop/110153